 Let's set the controls for August…

 In our August 2019 issue, we had Michael West and Maria Kordowicz on creating compassionate cultures in the NHS.
 Ella Rhodes explored the contradictory nature of the self.
-Fergus Murray described a unified theory of autism, and Eloise Stark looked at autism in women.
+Fergus Murray described a unified theory of autism, and Eloise looked at autism in women.

 In 2018, Joe Smith asked how selfish the search for happiness is, G. Neil Martin asked what we’ve learnt from studying famous brains, and Emilia Misheva asked if neurodevelopmental disorders are discrete conditions.
 Mats Alvesso argued that we may have underestimated the value of ‘functional stupidity’.

 Our 2017 issue featured Stephen Skippon and Nick Reed on the future of transport.
 We had Loren L. Toussaint and Everett L. Worthington Jr on forgiveness, and Mariella Miraglia and Gail Kinman on presenteeism.
 Derek Larkin and colleagues looked at mental health in elite sport, and G. Neil Martin asked if exposure to the colour red can change behaviour.

 In August 2016 David Robson looked at heroes and villains in literature.
 G. Neil Martin considered 007 in the laboratory and Derek Collett looked at the novels of Nigel Balchin.
 Stacey A. Bedwell argued that we need animal research in psychology.
 Lucia Giombin outlined her work on anorexia, and William Todd Schultz offered a psychobiography primer.